Plovdiv Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Bulgaria follows a visa policy closely aligned with Schengen regulations.
-Visa requirements depend on your nationality and the purpose and duration of your visit.
+Bulgaria follows the European Union's common visa policy.
+The requirements depend on your nationality and the purpose and duration of your visit to Plovdiv.

-Nationals of countries not covered by visa-free arrangements must obtain a visa before traveling
+Nationals of countries not listed in the visa-free category must obtain a visa before travel.
+Bulgaria issues short-stay (Type C) and long-stay (Type D) visas.

 Arrival Process